-The North Atlantic right whale is one of the most endangered whales in the world—only roughly 400 remain.
+The North Atlantic right whale is one of the most endangered whales in the world — approximately 360 remain.

 What are North Atlantic right whales?

 The North Atlantic right whale (Eubalaena glacialis) is critically endangered—fewer than 400 of these majestic marine mammals remain.
-These black-bodied animals, which can weigh up to 70 tons and grow longer than a school bus, are often found within 50 miles of the East Coast of North America, making them vulnerable to human activities.
+These black-bodied animals, which can weigh up to 70 tons and grow longer than a school bus, are often found near the Continental Shelf of the East Coast of the United States, making them vulnerable to human activities.
 The species is protected under the U.S. Endangered Species Act, the Marine Mammal Protection Act, and Canada’s Species at Risk Act.

 Why are they important?